 Navigate to browse the pods list, and click on a running pod

 In the tab bar for this pod, click on "Terminal"

 Click inside the terminal view and type $ pkill -9 node

 This is going to kill the node.js web server, and kick you off of the container’s terminal.

 Click the refresh button (on your web browser), and do that a couple more times

 Go back to the pod overview

-The container died multiple times so quickly that OpenShift is going to put the pod in a CrashBackOff state.
-This ensures the system doesn't waste resources trying to restart containers that are continuously crashing.
+If the container dies multiple times so quickly; then OpenShift is going to put the pod in a CrashBackOff state.
+This ensures the system doesn’t waste resources trying to restart containers that are continuously crashing.

 Let’s scale back down to 1 replica.
 If you are using the web console just click the down arrow from the Deployments Configs Overview page.
 If you are using the command line use the “oc scale” command.

 In this lab we learned about replication controllers and how they can be used to scale your applications and services.
 We also tried to break a few things and saw how OpenShift responded to heal the system and keep it running.